balajialg/Datahub-Test-Repo/_sources/onboarding.md

 **As an instructor, What is the process to create a hub for teaching a course?**

-We generally prefer that you use our existing hubs for your work as they already cater to diverse use cases.
+We generally prefer that you use our existing hubs for your work as they already cater to diverse needs.
 You can use the Datahub for teaching purposes if you have small class size and/or the computational requirements for your courses and/or research are not complex.
 If you have genomic data and require complex computations, we recommend using other hubs such as Biology.
 You can contact us for more details!